Ultimate Travel Guide to Vietnam

 Explore Cat Ba National Park

-From Cat Ba: Hiking through Catba National Park, lunch at Viet Hai fishing village, biking 6km from Village to the wharf, exploring Lan Ha Bay, Kayaking, Swimming, and joining pool party.this Long Trekking Catba National Park, Lan Ha bay full day trip trekking
+There are 4 hiking routes in the Cat Ba National Park, with the Vit Hai the longest.
+From Cat Ba: Hiking through Catba National Park, lunch at Viet Hai fishing village, biking 6km from Village to the wharf, exploring Lan Ha Bay, Kayaking, Swimming, and joining pool party.this Long Trekking Catba National Park, Lan Ha bay full day trip 🥾 trekking in Cat Ba.

 Take a full-day trip biking and kayaking to Cat Ba, Lan Ha, and Halong Bay.
 Enjoy a full-day trip to Halong Bay, Lan Ha Bay, and Cat Ba.
 Explore the fishing village, kayaking, swimming, and biking in Cat Ba National Park.
 All transport and lunch included.